0xCCF4/UntrustedValue/README.md

 taint the data properly.
 Currently, we are working on providing a crate level macro to automatically check common taint source like input from environment variables, args, and common frameworks, that will create a compile error if input data has not been tainted.

+This crate does only provide an interface to taint and sanitize data.
+Using this system, still this does not make an application inherently secure.
+The developer must still implement appropriate sanitizing functions to clear the taint of the data.
+This unified interface should help to focus security analysis on the sanitizing functions instead of on potentially all places where tainted data might be used.

 ## Contribution
 Contributions to the project are welcome!
 If you have a feature request,